David Hobbs helped make these videos

 If you need to replace a blown fuse in your Jetta, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your Jetta.

-Did you know that heat is worse for your battery than cold?
-Replace it every 4 years2014 Volkswagen Jetta SE 1.8L 4 Cyl.
+Did you know that the sun wears out wiper blades faster than rain?
+Replace your blades twice a year2014 Volkswagen Jetta SE 1.8L 4 Cyl.
 Turbo Sedan (4 Door)

 Leaking coolant is usually a sign that your water pump needs to be replaced.
 This video shows you how to quickly plug it2014 Volkswagen Jetta SE 1.8L 4 Cyl.
 Turbo Sedan (4 Door)